Equidistribution of random waves on small balls: Preliminaries

+The first summation on the right-hand-side has $d(d-1)\cdots(d-m+1)$ terms and the second summation has $O_m(d^{m-1})$ terms.
+Note that the expectations of all the terms in the first summation are identical.
+Hence, taking the expectation of both sides in the above equation, we have that

+where we use \eqref{betas} to estimates the expectations in the second sum.
+The lemma therefore follows. \end{proof}

-To estimate the probability that a function $u_{c}$ deviates from the expectation we use the principle of concentration of measure.
+To establish the uniform equidistribution of random waves in Theorem \ref{thm:SSEonM}, we need to control the probability that a function deviates from the expectation.
+To this end, we use the principle of concentration of measure.
 It is here that the high dimensionality of the probability spaces we consider comes into play.
 Concentration of measure requires that a random variable $F(a)$ cannot take values away from its median too often.
 Exactly how close to the median depends on regularity properties of $F$.
 Let

-where $\dist(\cdot,\cdot)$ is the geodesic distance on $\s^d$.
+where $\dist(\cdot,\cdot)$ is the geodesic distance on $\s^{d-1}$.
 A number $\Me(F)$ is said to be a median value of $F$ if

-Levy concentration of measures \cite[Theorem 2.3, (1.10), and (1.12)]{Le} then asserts that a Lipschitz function on $\s^d$ is highly concentrated around its median value when $d$ is large. \begin{thm}[Levy concentration of measures] Consider a Lipschitz function $F$ on $\s^d$.
-Then for any $t>0$, we have
+Levy concentration of measures \cite[Theorem 2.3, (1.10), and (1.12)]{Le} then asserts that a Lipschitz function on $\s^{d-1}$ is highly concentrated around its median value when its dimension is large. \begin{thm}[Levy concentration of measures] Consider a Lipschitz function $F$ on $\s^{d-1}$.
+Then for any $t>0$, we have that

 \end{thm}